Bard

 Reaction - 1 Ally (60 ft.) - 2/Short Rest* - Magical

-You can inspire an ally other than yourself when they miss an attack roll, fail a saving throw, or fail a skill check.
+Trigger: An ally other than yourself misses an attack roll, fails a saving throw, or fails a skill check.
 The ally must be able to hear you.

-When you inspire your ally, you can roll 1d6* and add the number to the total, potentially turning the failure into a success.
+You inspire your ally.
+You can roll 1d6* and add the number to the total, potentially turning the failure into a success.

 Regardless of whether you succeed or fail together, you expend a use of this ability.
 If you are at least level 5, you have the Counterpoint feature and don't expend a use when the roll fails.